vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 You've learned to use built-in functions in Python such as `print()` and `int()`.

-We know that `print()` accepts a string (or a set of strings) and prints the string out into the shell.
+You know that `print()` accepts a string (or a set of strings) and prints the string out into the shell.
 For example:

 ```
 print('Hello DataCamp!')